 Hoyte would need ongoing monitoring during sleeping, as he had apnea, and would continue to have issues with saliva and fluids past his first year.
 Doctors eventually determined that he had no motility in his lower esophagus, which makes for a lifetime of eating issues and need for special diet.
 His severe Gastroesophageal Reflux (GER) was also causing crying and discomfort during and after every feeding, making for very long and difficult feeding sessions with his gulping, gasping, crying and choking (video of him feeding as a baby).
 Needless to say, one had to be trained to feed him, and I did not leave him alone.
 Ever.

-So after coming home at 5 weeks from his first NICU stay, on monitors, special feedings, medications, and a gazillion follow-up appointments, Hoyte tragically came down with NecrotizingEnterocolitis (NEC), which is a critical infection of the colon, causing the intestinal lining to die very quickly, making it the leading cause of death in preemies (about 45% mortality rate at the time).
-Thankfully, I trusted my gut and a nurse who told me over the phone not to ignore his symptoms (bloody diarrhea, fever, crying, bloating) and rush to the ER.
+So after coming home at 5 weeks from his first NICU stay, on monitors, special feedings, medications, and a gazillion follow-up appointments, Hoyte tragically came down with NecrotizingEnterocolitis (NEC), which is a critical infection of the colon, causing the intestinal lining to die very quickly, making it the leading cause of death in preemies (45% mortality rate).
+Thankfully, I trusted my gut and a nurse who told me over the phone not to ignore his symptoms (bloody diarrhea, fever, crying, bloating) for another day and rush to the ER.
 Thank God we did …

 Parents, always, always, trust your gut.
 You KNOW when your baby’s body is doing something unusual or if he is acting markedly different.
 TRUST YOUR GUT… I did, and it saved his life.

 We raced our screaming baby back to CHOA’s ER and was admitted immediately into the NICU with “late onset NEC” (which baffled doctors and we later learned was likely caused by his food thickener, Simply Thick).
-He was not allowed to eat for days on end, and without going into the story at length, you can imagine how excruciatingly painful it was for me as his Mother not to allow my tiny 5 week old baby to nurse or have a bottle when he usually would feed every 2 hours.
+He was not allowed to eat for many days, and you can imagine how excruciatingly painful it was for me as his Mother not to allow my tiny 5 week old baby to nurse or have a bottle when he usually would feed every 2 hours.

 They had to x-ray his abdomen every couple of hours, around the clock and keep watch on the dying tissues.
 You can imagine the lack of sleep for all involved as we just watched and waited for something tragic to happen … or for the blessing of a healing to take place.

 For that year, as we kept close watch on his GI tract and sought many medical opinions, I hardly had a conversation without discussing poop in some fashion.
 I can tell you I still speak “poop” fluently.
-It just overtook our life, especially after we learned that the food thickener he had been on was being named in a class action suit for causing NEC, and even death, in dozens of preemies.
+It just overtook our life, especially after we learned that the food thickener he had been on was in fact, being named in a class action suit for causing NEC, and even death, in dozens of preemies.
 Something like that just overtakes your life.
 I’ll fast forward here to say, that our miracle came during his 2nd year when his colon seemed to function properly again.
-Hurray for lower GI … but upper GI would continue to be primary concern …
+But that year was agony.

 The scariest experience of my life happened when Hoyte was five months old.
 He had to have special feedings to keep him from aspirating or closing down his trachea from his severe reflux, and he often would have blue spells/Brady spells while eating (here’s a brief video of a short spell) where he would stop breathing.
 We had always been able to get him back to breathing quickly with methods like flipping him over and down, dislodging the mucus.